Well hello hello and happy day!

 Maybe they’ll ask for help… educate themselves…take a course…work with a coach… whatever they do, it will be an action towards achieving a goal that they believe is possible.

-Stories can be re-written…but the work to do it depends on the story and how deep it goes…if it’s something that’s running on a sub-conscious level…it’s going to take more work.
+Stories can be re-written…but the work to create change depends on the story and how deep it goes…if it’s something that’s running on a sub-conscious level…it’s going to take more work.

 Basically your thoughts create your reality.